Approval Policy

 Figure 27: User with 'Configuration Approver' permissions granting approval

-If is configured in Devtron, the approver gets notified via email.
+If SES/SMTP is configured in Devtron, the approver gets notified via email.
 Therefore, the approver can take an action directly from the mail as shown below.

 Figure 28: Config Approval via Email